Temporary Construction Walls: 3 Tough Renovation Challenges… Solved!

 Solution

-Since safety, sound attenuation and the need for a disruption-free installation were paramount, Hagerman and Eskenazi Health facility crews opted for modular temporary containment from STARC Systems.
+Since safety, sound attenuation and the need for a disruption-free installation were paramount, Hagerman and Eskenazi Health facility crews opted for temporary walls from STARC Systems.

 Regular construction walls would not have held up to the day-to-day impact presented by the patients.